pac4j/pac4j/documentation/blog/why-you-choose-cas-as-your-sso-system.md

 Your existing environment is also the second most important criteria when choosing an SSO system!
 Big bang projects almost always fail and it's hard to deal with legacy.
 I don't remember having a customer without an existing software to integrate with.
 And this is the great strength of CAS:
-- the CAS server can act as a SAML, OAuth, OpenID Connect or CAS server
+- the CAS server can act as a SAML IdP, an OAuth provider, an OpenID Connect provder or as a CAS server of course
-- but it can also play the role of a client delegating the authentication to another CAS server, to a SAML IdP, to Facebook, Google, Twitter and other identity providers.
+- but it can also play the role of a client delegating the authentication to another CAS server, to a SAML IdP, to Facebook, Google, Twitter and many other identity providers.

 This is one of the main contributions I brought to CAS and I'm especially proud of this interoperability.